Tailoring Treatment for Patients With EGFR-Positive NSCLC

 While osimertinib monotherapy is a standard first-line treatment, data have revealed positive findings with the combination of osimertinib plus chemotherapy and amivantamab plus lazertinib.

-“It’s not necessarily to only choose the first-line and think about what you’re going to do in the frontline setting, but to think about the [treatment] journey,” Dr. Olazagasti said.
+“It’s not necessarily to only choose the first line and think about what you’re going to do in the frontline setting, but to think about the [treatment] journey,” Dr. Olazagasti said.

 Shared decision-making should also be used when reviewing treatment toxicities.
 Although the survival data have been positive, adverse events (AEs) can be a challenge, particularly with the amivantamab and lazertinib combination.
 Dr. Olazagasti advocated for tailoring therapy to the individual patient after considering AEs.